 The family requests memorials to be made to the Lutheran Disaster Relief, or Zion’s Lutheran Church, Defiance, Ohio.
 Online condolences can be given at www.Schafferfh.com

 Gaylon’s family would like to ask everyone to go out and spread some kindness today in his memory.

-To plant a tree in memory of Gaylon L. Davis, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Gaylon L. Davis, please visit our floral store.